 You don’t have to choose any one type of treatment before beginning therapy.

-Can you really do EMDR virtually?
+Can you really do EMDR and somatic therapy virtually?

 Is your dog a therapy dog?